Jane Harry: Marriage and death

 Jane Harry married Joseph Thresher in 1782 at a Quaker House in London, with Mary Knowles acting as a witness of their union.
-Their marriage certificate is one of only two preserved documents of its type from the 18th-century, that being a union between a Black woman and a White man.
-Two years after their marriage, Harry gave birth to their first and only child, whose records are lost and died shortly after herself.
-After this birth, she lay ill and died at the age of 28.
+Their marriage certificate is one of only two preserved documents of its type from the 18th-century which record a union between a Black woman and a White man.
+Two years after their marriage, Harry gave birth to their first and only child.
+Pregnancy in the eighteenth century carried a lot of risk, and sadly after the birth Jane became ill and died at the age of 28.
+Her child died shortly after herself.
 Due to the international conflict between America and England, Harry was never able to complete her goal of returning home to free her mother's slaves and teach them in the practices of Quakerism.
 Instead, Harry left in her obituary, which appears in the Gentleman's Magazine 1784 addition, her final desire to free the slaves owned by her mother.
 It reads: "she has requested her husband that, if the said Negroes be liberated at her mother's death, he will pay the premium to the Island, for such liberation, if any should be required."
-Jane Harry was identified as an abolitionist in this obituary three years before a national board of abolition was formed in Europe.
+Jane Harry was identified as an abolitionist in this obituary, three years before a national board of abolition was formed in Europe.